The Blacksmith’s Shop by Cornelius Krieghoff (Courtesy the Art Gallery of Ontario)

 Yes, I am blogging again but it could be with slightly diminished capacities, given yesterday’s events.
 My face does not tell my age, but I have aged.
 I was 65 when the pictures that appear on screen were taken.
 I may now be a little thinner, but the pictures are mostly accurate.
 However, I’m now letting my hair go white.

 So, I will reorganize my post.
 It should be dated 18 January 2018.
 I posted it a few minutes too late.

-In the blog I posted on June 16, 2012, I stated that Claude-Henri Grignon’s Un Homme et son péché was not altogether a roman de la terre or novel of the land.
+In the article I posted on 16 June 2012, I stated that Claude-Henri Grignon’s Un Homme et son péché was not altogether a roman de la terre, or novel of the land.
 In this regard, I must be more specific.